NsfwSpy/NsfwSpy.NET/README.md

 <img src="https://raw.githubusercontent.com/d00ML0rDz/NsfwSpy/main/_art/Examples.gif" />

+Looking for a JavaScript version of NsfwSpy?
+We have you covered - [NsfwSpy.js](https://github.com/d00ML0rDz/NsfwSpy.js) 😎

 # Performance
 NsfwSpy isn't perfect, but the accuracy should be good enough to detect approximately 96% of Nsfw images, those being images that are classed as pornography, sexy or hentai.